Research

 Marginalization of Hyperparameters in Bayesian Inverse Problems

-For more information, see this poster from March 2026 or these slides from July 2025.
+For more information, see the arxiv preprint or these slides from July 2026.